AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build a software development environment/Deploy LNMP/Manually build an LNMP environment on a CentOS 7 instance.md

     2016-12-13T14:57:47.535748Z 1 [Note] A temporary password is generated for root@localhost: p0/G28g>lsHD
     ```

-    **Note:** You must use this initial password to reset the password of the root user.
+    **Note:** This initial password will be used when you reset the password of the root user.

-2. Run the following command to make security configurations for MySQL:
+2. Run the following command to perform security configurations for MySQL:

     ```
     mysql_secure_installation